Available from week 10 of pregnancy, the NIFTY® test gives you an early option to know more about the genetic health of your baby.

-Compared to traditional screening tests, the NIFTY™ test offers higher accuracy and lower false positive rates.
+Compared to traditional screening tests, the NIFTY® test offers higher accuracy and lower false positive rates.
 This means that less women will undergo invasive diagnostic procedures such as amniocentesis or chorionic villus sampling which carry a 1-2% risk of miscarriage.

-NIFTY™ is non-invasive and therefore poses no risk to the mother or baby.
+NIFTY® is non-invasive and therefore poses no risk to the mother or baby.

 Remember, non-invasive prenatal testing may or may not be right for you.
 Prior to undertaking any non-invasive prenatal testing, you should consult a qualified healthcare professional regarding any risks, diagnoses, treatment and/or any other potentially relevant healthcare issues.
+Non-invasive prenatal testing is not diagnostic, which means that is does not test with 100% accuracy.

 NSGC (National Society of Genetic Counselors)